HannibalGh/Azure-DE-Project/README.md

 The Data Lake component stores raw and processed data used for analytics.
 Key folder:

 - **Folder: `sample data`**
-  - **Description**: Contains sample datasets for demonstrating the ETL process and data analysis.
-This folder serves as a reference for the types of data being handled.
+  - **Description**: Contains raw dataset used during the ETL process and data analysis.

 ## Databricks